intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/llama2/README.md

 ### RESPONSE:

-AI is a term used to describe the development of computer systems that can perform tasks that typically require human intelligence, such as understanding natural language, recognizing images, making decisions, and solving problems.
-AI systems use algorithms and machine learning techniques to analyze data, learn from it, and make predictions or decisions
+AI is a term used to describe the development of computer systems that can perform tasks that typically require human intelligence, such as understanding natural language, recognizing images
 ```

 #### [daryl149/llama-2-13b-chat-hf](https://huggingface.co/daryl149/llama-2-13b-chat-hf)